Mad Max (film): Plot

 The gang continues pursuing Jessie through the woods, capturing Sprog while Max is out looking for them.
 May helps Jessie free the boy and the trio escapes in the station wagon, which then breaks down.
 Jessie grabs Sprog and runs down the road until the gang simply runs them over.
 Sprog is killed instantly, while a comatose Jessie is held in the ICU, in critical condition.
 Driven into a rage by the attack on his family, Max dons his police uniform and takes the black Pursuit Special, without authorisation, to pursue and eliminate the gang members.
 He kills several of them before being caught in a trap set by Toecutter, Bubba and Johnny; Bubba shoots Max in the leg and drives over his arm.
 Max is then able to shoot Bubba, in return, with a sawn-off shotgun.
 Toecutter and Johnny ride off; Max staggers to his car and chases Toecutter, whom he forces into the path of an approaching semi-trailer, killing him.

 Finally, Max finds Johnny at the scene of a car wreck, stealing the boots of the deceased driver.
 He argues he is not to blame in the deaths of Max's family, but Max handcuffs Johnny's foot to the overturned vehicle and creates a crude time-delay fuse using leaking petroleum and Johnny's own cigarette lighter.
-He gives Johnny a hacksaw, saying Johnny can either try to saw through the handcuffs (which will take ten minutes) or his ankle (which will take five minutes), if he wants to survive.
-The vehicle explodes as Max drives away.
+He gives Johnny a hacksaw, saying Johnny can either try to saw through the handcuffs in time to escape or take the quicker route of sawing through his own ankle.
+Max leaves Johnny to make his choice and drives away, with the vehicle blowing up in the distance.